 Do you spend your day hunched over a laptop or with your head bent at an unnatural angle while texting or checking email or Facebook updates on your smartphone?
 If so, pause for a second, sit up straight, and take notice: you may be setting yourself up for chronic neck pain and even spine damage.

-How Text Neck Affects Your Spine
+How Text Neck Undermines the Health of Your Spine

-The constant slouching linked to poor sitting posture or smartphone use can lead to loss of the natural curve of the neck, according to a new study in Surgical Technology International.
+The constant slouching linked to poor sitting posture or smartphone use can lead to loss of the natural curve of the neck, according to a study in Surgical Technology International.
 This in turn leads to increased stresses on the upper spine and neck, which may lead to early wear, tear, degeneration, and possibly surgery.
+(1) (2)

 It’s all about the cumulative effect.
 While texting with your head bent over your smartphone won’t hurt you in the short run, over the long term it will.
 Most of us spend an average of two to four hours a day with our heads tilted over smartphones, tablets, or laptops, the study’s authors estimate.
 Cumulatively this is 700 to 1400 hours a year of excess stresses on the cervical spine.
 According to the study’s authors, it is possible that a high school student may spend an extra 5,000 hours in poor posture due to cell phone and computer use.